PezzolesiLab/pezzolesilab/README.md

 ## Overview

 This is the code for the Pezzolessi Lab Website.
-This repo is an adaptation of ....
+This repo is an adaptation of the [Bedford Research Lab Website](https://github.com/blab/blotter).
 This website collects essential information about lab participation, publication information, and team members.
 This website was original adapted by [Brady Neeley](mailto:mbradyneeley@gmail.com) and continues to be updated by Devorah Stucki.
-If you have any questions about website functionality or find any bugs please reach out to [Devorah Stucki](mailto:devorah.stucki@hsc.utah.edu)
+If you have any questions about website functionality or find any bugs please reach out to [Devorah Stucki](mailto:devorah.stucki@hsc.utah.edu).

 ## Making Changes to the Website
 1. [Adding a new team member](#1-adding-a-new-team-member)